sane-hp(5) SANE Scanner Access Now Easy sane-hp(5)

 data correctly on other resolutions.
 Some newer models (firmware

-code R030 and later) do not support adjustment of contrast/in-
+code R030 and later) do not support adjustment of con-

 Automatic Document Feeder (ADF)